 Back to top

-It's not advisable to become pregnant or father a child while having vinblastine as it may harm the developing baby.
-It’s important to use effective contraception while having this drug and for at least a few months afterwards.
-You can discuss this with your doctor.
+Your doctor will advise you not to become pregnant or to father a child during treatment.
+This is because the drugs may harm a developing baby.
+It’s important to use effective contraception during and for a few months after chemotherapy.
+You can talk to your doctor or nurse about this.

-This information has been compiled using information from a number of reliable sources, including:
+This section has been compiled using information from a number of reliable sources including:

-electronic Medicines Compendium (eMC). (accessed September 2011).
+electronic Medicines Compendium (eMC). medicines.org.uk (accessed July 2013).